---

 Non-compliance with regulations can lead to significant financial penalties.
 For example, violations of GDPR can result in fines of up to 4% of a company’s revenue.
 This underscores the critical need for fintechs to prioritize data protection and regulatory adherence.

 By addressing these challenges head-on, fintech companies can not only mitigate risks but also position themselves for sustainable growth in a highly competitive market.
+For startups aiming to succeed in this environment, understanding both the opportunity and the obstacles is essential.

 Building specialized teams focused on risk management is a critical first step.
 These teams should be equipped with expertise in regulatory frameworks, financial analysis, and cybersecurity.
 Their role extends beyond identifying risks to actively monitoring and responding to emerging threats, ensuring the company remains agile in a dynamic environment.